-The royalty payable was expected to range from 4% to 6% depending on the size of the deposit and set 30 days before production commenced, but this is likely to be replaced by the Mineral Extraction Tax at 0.5% for domestic gas sales or 10% for exports.
-For oil sales, the Company would anticipate a MET rate on domestic sales of approximately 2.5%.
-See "Tax Horizon" below.
+The royalty payable was expected to range from 4% to 6% depending on the size of the deposit and set 30 days before production commenced, but this is likely to be replaced by the Mineral Extraction Tax at 0.5% to 1.5% for domestic gas sales or 10% for exports.
 Pursuant to the contract, Kul-Bas must also reimburse the Kazakh State for approximately USD3,280,000 in equal portions on a quarterly basis over the first ten years of any commercial production.
 In addition, 1% of the total investment incurred during exploration and 0.1% of the total amount of operational costs during production are payable by Tethys for the training of Kazakh specialists, as well as USD20,000 per year for socio-economic development programmes.

-Gas sales from the contract area are likely to be subject to MET.
-MET on gas sales is calculated at a rate between 0.5% to 1.5% of the value of the annual gas production for domestic sales and 10% for exports while MET on oil sales is not only dependent upon whether the sales are domestic or export but is also dependent upon the annual volume of sales achieved.
+MET on oil sales is not only dependent upon whether the sales are domestic or export but is also dependent upon the annual volume of sales achieved.
 For oil sales, the Company would anticipate a MET rate on domestic sales of approximately 2.5%.
-See "Statement of Reserves Data and Other Oil and Gas Information - Tax Horizon" below.
+See section, "Statement of Reserves Data and Other Oil and Gas Information - Other Oil and Gas Information - Tax Horizon".